aevdokimoff/junctionx-budapest-project-public/README.md

 Who can use it?
 Actually, everybody: an ordinary person, big corporations & companies, government and also animal welfare organisations.

 You like our idea?
-Download the project and use it as you wish and/or see our presentation:
+Download the project and use it as you wish and/or see our [presentation](https://github.com/aevdokimoff/junctionx-budapest-project-public/blob/master/The_Place_Presentation.pdf)! ❤️

-## Our presentation: